-Blue Sky Ecological Reserve Trail is a 3.8 mile out and back trail located near Poway, CA that features hot springs.
+Blue Sky Ecological Reserve Trail is a 3.8 mile out and back trail located near Poway, California that features hot springs.
 The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash